nimroddanielmaayan/next.js-demo-2/notes.md

 ### Definitions

-- `Static Rendering`: The HTML for a page is generated at build time (pre-rendered).
+- `Static Rendering`: The front end is generated at build time, on the server.
+  It's also often called `pre-rendering`.
 Good for parts of the application that don't change often

-- `Dynamic Rendering`: The HTML for a page is generated at request time.
-Good for parts of the application that change often, or that depend on dynamic data
+- `Dynamic Rendering`: The front end is generated at request time, on the browser.
+Good for parts of the application that change often, or that contain dynamic data

-- A common problem in web development is that with `dynamic rendering`, your application is only as fast as your slowest data fetch.
+- A common problem in web development is that with `Dynamic Rendering`, your application is only as fast as your slowest data fetch.
 If any data fetch takes too long, the entire application won't load until it's done.
-And yet, `dynamic rendering` is sometimes necessary

-- To try to solve this problem in Next.js, we have `streaming` and `suspense`
+And yet, `Dynamic Rendering` is sometimes necessary.
+To try to solve this problem in Next.js, we have `streaming` and `suspense`

 ## Streaming and Suspense

 - The basic idea in `streaming` is to break down the app's UI into `chunks` and to stream them from the server to the client as they become ready

-- Any React component can be a `chunk`
+- Any React component, group of components, or even the entire route can be a `chunk`

 - While the `streaming` is happening, the user can already interact with the UI that is already rendered - typically the layout, headers, footers, sidebars,